-Initial Impressions from Figma Config 2024
+Initial impressions from Figma Config 2024

-Initial Impressions from Figma Config 2024
+Initial impressions from Figma Config 2024

 There are about to be a flood of recap articles from Config 2024 — Figma's annual design and feature announcement conference.
 Before scrolling through the inevitable online discourse I thought I'd take a look at all the shiny new stuff for myself and jot down a few thoughts.